Dacid99/gesetze-im-internet/README.md

 Please be aware that the logic for splitting into s√§tze is experimental and may yield faulty results.

 Due to the complexity of the german language, further division into alternativen was not possible within the scope of this project.

+## Contributing

+Everyone is invited to contribute to this project!

+Just contact me or send me a merge request on [gitlab](https://gitlab.com/Dacid99/gesetze-im-internet).

+Please make sure to read [the contributing guideline](CONTRIBUTING.md) and [the development guide](DEVELOPMENT.md) to get a headstart